saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 ### <a name="epmmdsinst"></a> Installing the SAP HANA EPM-MDS Plugin

+In this step you will use the HANA Lifecycle Manager (LCM) to install the EPM-MDS plugin you copied to your Linux file system earlier.

-* On your Windows desktop enter the following into a Chrome browser window.
+* On your Windows desktop copy the following URL into a Chrome browser window.

 ```
 URL: https://vhcalhdbdb.dummy.nodomain:1129/lmsl/HDBLCM/HDB/index.html#